decile-team/distil/README.md

 - [CoreSets based Active Learning [5]](https://decile-team-distil.readthedocs.io/en/latest/ActStrategy/distil.active_learning_strategies.html#module-distil.active_learning_strategies.core_set)
 - [Ramdom Sampling](https://decile-team-distil.readthedocs.io/en/latest/ActStrategy/distil.active_learning_strategies.html#module-distil.active_learning_strategies.random_sampling)
 - Submodular Sampling [3,6,7]
+- Adversarial DeepFool [9]
+- BALD [10]
+- Kmeans Sampling [5]
 - Adversarial Bim
-- Adversarial DeepFool
 - Baseline Sampling

-- BALD
-- Kmeans Sampling
-- Least Confidence
+We are continuously incorporating newer and better selection strategies into DISTIL.
+Some of the features of DISTIL includes:
+- Minimal changes to add it to the existing training structure.
+- Independent of the training strategy used.
+- Achieving similar test accuracy with less amount of training data.
+- Huge reduction in labelling cost and time.
+- Access to various active learning strategies with just one line of code.

 ## Where can DISTIL be used?
 DISTIL is a toolkit which provides support for various active learning algorithms.
 Presently it only works with classification task.
 It can be used in scenarios where you only want to label few data points which can provide maximum information to the classification model and thus reduce labeling cost and time.